This Content Was Last Updated on March 3, 2023 by Jessica Garbett

 Fixed fees are the modern way of pricing accountancy services, and you should be cautious if you are simply quoted hourly rates or given estimates of “About £xxx”.

 Ask about payment terms – is a monthly payment available, or is it pay annually?
 What does the accountant prefer?
 What do you prefer?
+What are the payment terms?

 This is perhaps the most nebulous area, as each accountancy firm will have a different style, and each client different requirements.